-Lance Matthews, AIA earned his Bachelor of Architecture degree from Louisiana Tech University with Magna Cum Laude Honors in 2009.
+Lance Mathews, AIA earned his Bachelor of Architecture degree from Louisiana Tech University with Magna Cum Laude Honors in 2009.
 Lance was awarded the Certificate of Merit for the excellence in the study of architecture by the AIA.
 He has been a designer with Barron, Heinberg & Brocato Architects & Engineers in his hometown of Alexandria for the past 12 years.
 He is a LEED accredited professional (BD+C) and has been a registered Architect in the state of Louisiana since 2018.
 Upon licensure, Lance became an active AIA member and fulfilled the positions of President and Director for the Central Louisiana AIA Section.
 He also is a member and assisted in the revitalization of AIA Louisiana’s Associates and Emerging Professional Committee, focusing on aiding interns and newly-licensed architects.

 Why did you choose architecture as a profession?

 When I was young, I remember my parents’ house being designed and constructed.
 I was fascinated by how all the components of the house came together in a functional and aesthetically pleasing manner.
 I remember telling my parents that one day I would design an even larger house for them, and I wouldn’t charge them much!

 What is the strangest thing that ever happened on a job?

 During a site visit for a new educational building at a health facility, concrete trucks were being guided to their appropriate designated locations.
 However, one truck driver ran into the perimeter fence, and got very upset with the person waving him to keep backing up.
 We asked the truck driver, “Was the person guiding you standing outside of the fence, or on the inside of the fence?”
 As it turned out, the individual guiding the truck driver was a patient who decided to assist from far within the confines of the campus perimeter fence.

 Do you have a special routine/habit you may do to get creative juices flowing?